shoffmeister/duckdb-web/docs/api/c/appender.md

 Appenders are the most efficient way of loading data into DuckDB from within the C interface, and are recommended for fast data loading.
 The appender is much faster than using prepared statements or individual `INSERT INTO` statements.

 Appends are made in row-wise format.
-For every column, a `duckdb_append_[type]` call should be made, after which the row should be finished by calling `duckdb_appender_end_row`.
-After all rows have been appended, `duckdb_appender_destroy` should be used to finalize the appender and clean up the resulting memory.
+For every column, a `duckdb_append_[type]` call must be made, after which the row needs to be finished by calling `duckdb_appender_end_row`.
+After all rows have been appended, `duckdb_appender_destroy` needs to be used to finalize the appender and clean up memory.

-Note that `duckdb_appender_destroy` should always be called on the resulting appender, even if the function returns `DuckDBError`.
+Note that `duckdb_appender_destroy` always needs to be called on the resulting appender, even if the function returns `DuckDBError`.

 ## Example